Cosmicoppai/xbackup/README.md

 ## Prerequisites

-- Docker
-- Docker Compose
+- bash and sudo privilege
 - AWS S3 bucket and credentials
+- Rest will be installed at the runtime

 ## Installation